cksfrry/arduino/README.md

 ### The arduino board can show the basketball shooting score and play the different sound and rise flag while hit the trash can.

+#### The high score point is in front of the sensor 10 cm where move close or keep away will decreasing score.

 ### Hardware board: Arduino UNO (Entry Level products)

 ### Schematic